makyo/makyo/README.md

 ## Currently working on...

 * [Lagrange Substations](https://lagrange14.com) ([repo](https://github.com/lagrage14/substations)) — a fork of the game Space Station 14 set in the Post-Self universe with its own play modes and slowly evolving mechanics.
+* [gogogogogram](https://github.com/makyo/gogogogogram) — a simple picross-style game written for the terminal to learn more about the TUI library BubbleTea, based off of [nonononogram](https://wishvolo.itch.io/nonononogram).

+### Other projects

 * [Gogol](https://github.com/makyo/gogol) — an exploration in algorithms in Go, using Conway's Game of Life as a basis.
 * [Stimmtausch](https://stimmtausch.com) ([repo](https://github.com/makyo/stimmtausch)) — A MUCK client designed around the concept of Everything Is A Writer.
 It relies on named pipes for managing connections, allowing you to [chat with vim](https://github.com/makyo/stimmtausch.vim).
 * [Polycul.es](https://polycul.es) ([repo](https://github.com/makyo/polycul.es)) — A tool for using force directed graphs to visualize polyamorous relationship structures.